miguelqnicolas/Advanced-CSS-Sprint-Challenge/README.md

 4. How would you describe preprocessing to someone new to CSS?

 A preprocessor allows you to organize your CSS.
-You can create variables and functions essentially to automate your workload and make quick changes throughout the whole site.
+You can create variables and functions essentially that allow you to automate your workload and make quick changes throughout the whole site.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-My favorite concept is a parametric mix-in because it's like a function since it allows you to pass arguments through.
+My favorite concept is the parametric mix-in because it's a function, allowing you to pass through different arguments.
+It makes it easy when the structure of different things are the same, but you need to make small tweaks in each component.
 A concept that give me a little trouble was the syntax in escaping, or storing a media query in a variable.